BL-MSCH-C220-F20/Danmaku/README.md

 We might keep working on this project to improve it into a full-length bullet hell game.

 # Created by: Danmaku
-Tianyang Shen
-Dongxin Tian
-Nicole Ni
+Tianyang Shen, Dongxin Tian, and Nicole Ni